kcrazy/winekit/README.md

-# winekit
-Compile Windows applications on linux
+# Compile Windows applications on linux (or Mac) with WINE.